Calabi-Yau algebras and the shifted noncommutative symplectic structure: Introduction

 In \S\ref{sect:defofsss} we first recall the DG representation schemes of a DG algebra, which was introduced by Berest et. al. in \cite{BKR}.
 Following the works \cite{BKR,CBEG}, we see that if a DG algebra admits a shifted bi-symplectic structure, then its DG representation schemes have a shifted symplectic structure.
 We then apply it to the Koszul Calabi-Yau algebra case.

-In \S\ref{sect:shiftedPoisson} and \S\ref{sect:quantization} we study the shifted Poisson structure on the representation schemes of $\tilde R$ and its quantization.
-We show that such quantization is induced by the quantization of $\tilde R_{\natural}$ as a Lie bialgebra.
+In \S\ref{sect:shiftedPoisson} and \S\ref{sect:quantization} we study the shifted Poisson structure on the representation schemes of $\tilde R$ and their quantization.
+We show that such quantizations are induced by the quantization of $\tilde R_{\natural}$ as a Lie bialgebra.
 This is completely analogous to the papers of Schedler \cite{Schedler} and Ginzburg-Schedler \cite{GS}, where the quantization of the representation spaces of doubled quivers is constructed, which is compatible with the quantization of the necklace Lie bialgebra of the quivers via the canonical trace map.

 In \S\ref{sect:DRep}, we briefly discuss some relationships of the current paper with the series of papers by Berest and his collaborators \cite{BCER,BFR,BKR,BR}, where the derived representation schemes of associative algebras were introduced and studied.